-- Agency worker A worker employed by or through an employment agency; the employer is the organisation paying the wages. - Authorised signatory A person approved by An Garda Siochana to handle Garda vetting applications. - Collective agreement The agreement negotiated between unions and employers relating to the terms and conditions of employment and usually forming part of the contract of employment. - Community Employment A FÁS employment and training programme, which aims to help long term unemployed people to re-enter the active work force. - Competencies A competency describes the behaviour or actions that can be seen when a job is being done well. - Conciliation Occurs when an agreement is arrived at between two parties in dispute, usually, though not always, using a third party conciliator. - Duty of care A legal obligation imposed on an individual or organisation requiring that they adhere to a standard of reasonable care while performing any acts that could foreseeably harm others. - Employer's liability insurance Provides cover for death or injury to employees sustained in the course of working for an organisation. - Garda vetting Police process that checks the criminal history of (potential) workers (currently limited to addresses the applicant held in Ireland and the United Kingdom). - Governance The systems and processes concerned with ensuring the overall direction, supervision and accountability of an organisation. - Governing body The grouping of people in an organisation who undertake the governance role (board, management committee, council, etc). - Gross misconduct ► Behaviour so serious that it may warrant severe discipline of the employee including suspension or dismissal.
+Agency worker: A worker employed by or through an employment agency; the employer is the organisation paying the wages.

+Authorised signatory: A person approved by An Garda Síochána to handle Garda vetting applications.

+Collective agreement: The agreement negotiated between unions and employers relating to the terms and conditions of employment and usually forming part of the contract of employment.

+Community Employment: An employment and training programme, which aims to help long term unemployed people to re-enter the active work force.

+Competencies: A competency describes the behaviour or actions that can be seen when a job is being done well.

+Conciliation: Occurs when an agreement is arrived at between two parties in dispute, usually, though not always, using a third party conciliator.

+Duty of care: A legal obligation imposed on an individual or organisation requiring that they adhere to a standard of reasonable care while performing any acts that could foreseeably harm others.

+Employer's liability insurance: Provides cover for death or injury to employees sustained in the course of working for an organisation.

+Garda vetting: Police process that checks the criminal history of (potential) workers.

+Governance: The systems and processes concerned with ensuring the overall direction, supervision and accountability of an organisation.

+Governing body: The grouping of people in an organisation who undertake the governance role (board, management committee, council, etc).

+Gross misconduct: Behaviour so serious that it may warrant severe discipline of the employee including suspension or dismissal.
 Typical offences include assault, menacing or threatening behaviour, theft of company or personal property, etc.

-- Interim manager A senior manager appointed on a short to medium term basis to lead and/or develop an organisation. - Intern A person undertaking a full-time (or nearly full-time) medium term work placement that is either stipended or completely voluntary.
-The internship can be organised between the organisation and the individual or brokered through a third party. - Lay off A temporary suspension of the employee's contract by the employer. - Mediation The process of allowing two parties in dispute, through the help of a third party mediator, to arrive at an agreed solution. - P45 Tax form issued to an employee when leaving employment. - Pay As You Earn (PAYE) The system whereby tax is deducted at source from an employee's gross wages by their employer and forwarded to the Revenue Commissioners. - Personal Public Service Unique reference number for all an individual's transactions with government departments and public bodies (previously known as RSI number). - Pay Related Social Insurance The system whereby social insurance and health contributions are deducted from an employee's gross wage at source.
-The employer pays a proportion of PRSI and the employee is generally responsible for another percentage depending on their earnings and the type of work they do. - Pro rata A proportion of the full rate. - Psychometric test Ability, aptitude or personality tests. - Rights Commissioner A person appointed by the Labour Relations Commission to deal with individual (not collective) industrial relations grievances. - Secondment The temporary transfer of a worker to another post, either within the same organisation or to another organisation. - Short-time working A period where hours or earnings are less than half of what they normally are. - Time off in lieu System whereby workers can take any hours worked in excess of contracted hours as subsequent leave.
+Interim manager: A senior manager appointed on a short to medium term basis to lead and/or develop an organisation.

+Intern: A person undertaking a full-time (or nearly full- time) medium term work placement that is either stipended or completely voluntary.
+The internship can be organised between the organisation and the individual or brokered through a third party.

+Lay off: A temporary suspension of the employee's contract by the employer.

+Mediation: The process of allowing two parties in dispute, through the help of a third party mediator, to arrive at an agreed solution.

+P45: Tax form issued to an employee when leaving employment.

+Pay As You Earn (PAYE): The system whereby tax is deducted at source from an employee's gross wages by their employer and forwarded to Revenue.

+Personal Public Service (PPS) number: Unique reference number for all an individual's transactions with government departments and public bodies.

+Pay Related Social Insurance (PRSI): The system whereby social insurance and health contributions are deducted from an employee's gross wage at source.
+The employer pays a proportion of PRSI and the employee is generally responsible for another percentage depending on their earnings and the type of work they do.

+Pro rata: A proportion of the full rate.

+Psychometric test: Ability, aptitude or personality tests.

+Secondment: The temporary transfer of a worker to another post, either within the same organisation or to another organisation.

+Short-time working: A period where hours or earnings are less than half of what they normally are.

+Time off in lieu: System whereby workers can take any hours worked in excess of contracted hours as subsequent leave.
 Sometimes known as TOIL.

+Universal Social Charge: A tax introduced in 2011 to replace the income and health levies.